Privacy Policy

 Having been guilty of logging some comments on sites that I myself came to regret, I’m sensitive to people’s desire to remove comments.
 The following policy describes comment removal and the thoroughness of that process.

-If you make a comment on my blog and later want it removed, please email me with
+If there is a comment you don’t control and want removed, please email me with

 - the URL of the page the comment exists on